Sizing and Framing Advice

 Consider the surface you’ll be securing the hangers too, e.g. plaster, timber, concrete, metal.
 Each surface requires different hardware.
 For more details consult with your local hardware store.

 For professional picture hanging systems, that allow for versatility and minimal wall damage, you could consider a supplier such as Artiteq.
-You can browse their website here: Picture hanging systems - Artiteq Picture rails and picture hanging systems

 Lighting

-It isn't essential to install spotlighting, however, if your goal is drama, proper lighting will enhance atmosphere and print vibrancy.
+It isn't essential to install spotlighting, however, if your goal is drama, proper lighting will enhance the atmosphere and vibrancy.
+Direct the light evenly around your artwork to prevent glare on the glass or acrylic surface.
+A dimmer can be installed for mood lighting.